segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 - If the user visits the page incognito
 - If the user clears their cookies

-If you suspect there is an implementation error causing your MTU number to rise please contact us immediately and we are happy to help you resolve the issue.
+If you suspect there is an implementation error causing your MTU number to rise contact us immediately and we are happy to help you resolve the issue.